sekrupke/bi-mini-project-p02/SETUP.md

 `python3 consolidate.py`

 ## Configuring and using Metabase
-The installation and basic configuration was already done by Docker Compose.
+The installation and basic configuration is already done by Docker Compose.

 Now we need to create a Metabase user and the thesis database connection by opening the Metabase UI.
 Metabase is accessible by opening the Endpoint given by Docker/ Docker Console, it should be: http://0.0.0.0:3000/